How to Fix Speakers That Are Not Working

 Next, run the Speaker Frequency Test.
 A focused tone reveals missing bass, harsh highs, enclosure rattle, or a damaged driver much more clearly than music.
 If the channel works but certain tones buzz, disappear, or sound severely imbalanced, that is strong evidence that the problem is acoustic or hardware-related rather than just a routing mistake.

-Step 5: Compare with another source or output device
+Quick self-check: compare with another source or output device

 If possible, test the same speakers with another source, or test a different output device on the same source.
 This isolates whether the fault follows the speakers or the computer / phone / interface.
 Good troubleshooting depends on comparison.
 One clean swap often tells you more than a long session of random settings changes with no controlled reference.

-Step 6: Decide between settings, repair, or replacement
+When to replace: decide between settings, repair, or replacement

 If routing, balance, mono settings, and cables all check out, and the same symptom follows the speaker hardware across sources, then repair or replacement becomes the practical question.
 The main goal is to earn that conclusion with evidence first.
 Output selection, channel test, tone test, comparison source.
 That order turns vague audio frustration into a clear decision about what actually needs to change.